And It Is Likely In Your Own Home!

 Sometimes many of our frustrations are related to insignificant things in our life that we have ignored or overlooked.
 For example:

 How many times have you bumped your hand on the bottom of the cabinet while reaching for something?
 And you do this all the time!
-Maybe every time you move a piece of clothing in your closet three other pieces falls off the hangers.
+Maybe every time you move a piece of clothing in your closet three other pieces fall off the hangers.
 Or perhaps your closet is so full that finding anything is nearly impossible.
-And of course, reaching for that sweater on the top shelf inevitably causes all of your other to sweaters to come tumbling down on your head!
+And of course, reaching for that sweater on the top shelf inevitably causes all of your other sweaters to come tumbling down on your head!

 How about those semi-broken machines, gadgets, or appliances that you continue to hold on to?
 That phone you still “might use” one day, or the five calculators living in different rooms of your house.
 Are you still hanging on to old VHS tapes?

 Sound familiar?
 You know it does 🙂

 I had a semi-broken printer that I was determined to keep.
 It still printed okay, but the little menu window no longer worked and this made printing anything a bit of a challenge.
 So what did I do?
 I avoided printing whenever I could so as not to get annoyed.
 There were times that I even went to Staples to print out materials I needed!
 And when asked why I don’t buy a new printer my response was, “Well, the printer still kind-of works and I don’t really want to spend the extra money.”
 How many times have you said something like that?

 But is all of the frustration, time and effort involved in going to the store to print worth not spending money on a new printer?
 And keep in mind, it costs money to drive to the store and print documents at the local Staples.

 How many items do you have in your home right now that cause you frustration, but you continue to hang onto them?